sajibsrs/movie-database-vue-mongo-express/README.md

  Running server (console commands):

- 1. mongod (fist install mongodb and make sure its available from console)
+ 1. mongod (first install mongodb and make sure its available from console)
  2. node server.js (from inside the project folder)
  3. npm run serve (from inside the project folder)
  4. point your browser to http://localhost:8080 and API is available at port 8082